Kurento/kurento/source/knowledge/nat.rst

 This type of NAT behaves in the same way of a Port-Restricted Cone NAT, with an important difference: for each outbound connection to a different remote IP tuple (i.e. to a different remote machine), the NAT assigns a **new random source port** on the external side.
 This means that two consecutive connections from the same local port to two different remote machines will have two different external source ports, even if the internal source IP tuple is the same for both of them.

-This is also the only case where the ICE connectivity protocol will find `Peer Reflexive candidates <https://tools.ietf.org/html/rfc5245#section-7.1.3.2.1>`__ which differ from the Server Reflexive ones, due to the differing ports between the connection to the STUN server and the direct connection between peers.
+This is also the only case where the ICE connectivity protocol will find `Peer Reflexive candidates <https://tools.ietf.org/html/rfc5245#section-7.1.3.2.1>`__ which differ from the Server Reflexive ones, due to the differing ports between the connection to the :term:`STUN` server and the direct connection between peers.

 Visualization: